Keep On Truckin

 Mack's state of near-panic graduated to full-fledged horror as he watched the slow-motion instant replay of the crash and the events leading up to it.
 As Vee's crumpled form was tossed carelessly this way and that, shedding blood and oil and scraps of metal, the semi's insides felt as though they were experiencing the exact same thing.
 If a single coherent thought could have formed in his mind in those first nightmarish moments, it may very well have been "There is no worse feeling than this."

-His wife his best friend and his soul mate and their baby his baby could very well die.
+could very well die.
 Why his head didn't explode with the enormity of that realization, he had no idea.
 It was just too much to bear.
 Thinking was too much to bear.
 Merely existing was too much to bear.
 Why hadn't he just put his tire down and forbade her to race?
 Because he wasn't the type to boss anyone around, and Vee wasn't the type to do what she was told.
 He might have laughed at that answer if the situation hadn't been so dire.

 Mack watched Vee being loaded into the back of an ambulance up on the big screen.
 Somehow, he had to find out which hospital they were taking her to, and he had to get there ASAP.
 If it wasn't already too late